How Much Does It Cost to Refinish Hardwood Floors?

 Q. How often should I refinish my hardwood floor?

 Hardwood floors start showing their age around 10 years after installation.
-It’s recommended to refinish floors every 7 to 10 years, depending on the extent of the damage.
+It’s recommended that homeowners refinish their floors every 7 to 10 years, depending on the extent of the damage.
 Hardwood flooring can be refinished between 4 and 10 times, depending on the thickness of the wood.
 A flooring professional can advise homeowners on the best course of action for their floors.

 Q. Does refinishing floors produce a lot of dust?

 Yes.
-Once the project begins, be prepared for a lot of dust.
+Once the project begins, homeowners are advised to be prepared for a lot of dust.
 Many contractors offer dustless refinishing with a machine that vacuums up the dust as the floor is refinished.
 It will take care of most of the dust, but no refinishing process is entirely dust-free.
 Dustless refinishing also comes with a higher cost than traditional refinishing.

 Q. What is the best way to clean hardwood floors?

 The best way to clean hardwood floors day to day is to sweep regularly and mop with a cloth pad.
 For deep stains, homeowners will need to scrub with steel wool and mineral spirits, then buff with wax.
 Homeowners who have a lot of hardwood flooring throughout their home might want to invest in one of the best hardwood floor cleaner machines to help keep their floors looking newer for longer.

 Q. What are some signs I need to refinish my hardwood floors?

 Scratches, stains, discoloration, warping, and splintering are all indications that hardwood floors are in need of refinishing.